Move Records Australian classical & art music, est. 1968

 German-born Felix Werder came to be regarded as being at the forefront of the Australian musical avant-garde and, despite being told his music was too avant-garde for the public, his music was widely performed.
 His early twelve-tone music has now given way to a more improvisatory, collage-like style that often makes virtuosic demands on its performers.

-Reverberations is available for download from the iTunes Music Store.
+Reverberations is available for streaming through Spotify and Apple Music.
+It can also be purchased through the iTunes Music Store.

-Reverberations is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Reverberations is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details